 So this translation is all right, but it's still better than some of the bad grammar I've seen in the Visual Novel fan translation.

-Dated Animation, but More Cues From The Visual Novel!
+The Animation Is Dated, but There Are More Cues From the Visual Novel!

 The animation is thirteen years old, so of course, it's not going to be as fluid or as vibrant as Ufotable's Fate/Zero or their adaptation of Unlimited Blade Works (2014).
 It is still visually appealing and uses iconic scenes from the visual novel that I really liked, Even if the animation isn't fluid and the 3D dragon in one of the episodes is the ugliest 3D animation I've seen in anime, it still does a decent job adapting the story, even if pulling from the other routes, Unlimited Blade Works and Heaven's Feel makes the adaptation an odd one, the creative choice to pull aspects from the other routes is odd because each route stands on its own as a single story.

-The animation is not "rubbish", I think that fans are harsh on it after being spoiled by Ufotable's Fate adaptation, but it's very limited compared to anime that came out at the time.
+The animation is not "rubbish", I think that fans are harsh on it after being spoiled by Ufotable's Fate adaptations, but it's very limited compared to anime that came out at the time.

 I would like a remake of this route because Unfotable's animation is definitely better, mainly in the fight scenes, but for all the fluidity of Ufotable, I like Studio Deen's use of the iconic imagery from the visual novel.